NRCan/geo-deep-learning/docs/data_analysis.md

     When this parameter is set to `True`, it activates the optimal sampling parameters search function.
 This function aims to find wich sampling parameters produce the most balanced dataset based on the standard deviation between the proportions of each class in the dataset.

     The sampling method(s) used for the search function must first be specified in the `sampling` dictionary in the `data_analysis` section of the YAML file.
-It does not take into account the values of the other keys in the dictionnary.
+It does not take into account the values of the other keys in the dictionary.

     ###### Example
     ```YAML